Yippy/signal-tally-sheet/README.md

 https://gensheets.co.uk

 ## Google Add-on
-Tape Tally is currently not available on Google Workspace Marketplace.
+Signal Tally is currently not available on Google Workspace Marketplace.

 ## Preview

 ## Tutorial

 ## Template Document
-If you prefer to use the Tape Tally document with embedded script, you can make a copy here: https://docs.google.com/spreadsheets/d/1olPNo7UJRr_q5hQqoQsyw6pBd5nsh_4Y0Bs5lucsg-Y/edit
+If you prefer to use the Signal Tally document with embedded script, you can make a copy here: https://docs.google.com/spreadsheets/d/1olPNo7UJRr_q5hQqoQsyw6pBd5nsh_4Y0Bs5lucsg-Y/edit

 ## How to compile script